 John Onderdonk serves as Director of Sustainability Programs at the California Institute of Technology, where he is responsible for strategic planning to improve environmental performance in the areas of energy, climate, water, waste, supply chain, transportation, and building infrastructure.
 Mr. Onderdonk holds a Master of Environmental Science degree, with a specialization in Corporate Environmental Management, from the Bren School (2003) and a Bachelor of Science in Environmental Science and Economics from the University of Oregon.

-Lynn is the former Chief Operating Officer and Deputy Secretary of the U.S. Department of the Interior, and is currently Chief External Affairs Officer at The Nature Conservancy.
+Lynn is the former Chief Operating Officer and Deputy Secretary of the U.S. Department of the Interior, and former Chief External Affairs Officer at The Nature Conservancy.
 She chairs the Science Advisory Board of the National Oceanic and Atmospheric Administration and serves on the National Academy of Sciences Roundtable and Board of Advisors of the Cornell Lab of Ornithology.
 She received her MA in political science from UC Santa Barbara, where she also completed her PhD coursework and exams in political science.

 In November 2016, Das Williams was elected to the Santa Barbara County Board of Supervisors.
 He has previously served in the California Assembly representing the 37th Assembly District, and was on the Santa Barbara City Council.
 A Bren School alumnus, Williams holds a Master of Environmental Science & Management degree (2005), with a focus on water pollution, planning processes, and land-use law.